Steve Morley

 Steven Joseph Morley (born August 18, 1981) is a former offensive lineman for the Winnipeg Blue Bombers of the Canadian Football League.
 He was drafted with the first overall pick in the 2003 CFL draft by the Calgary Stampeders.
 He played CIS Football at Saint Mary's.

 Morley has also been a member of the Green Bay Packers, Rhein Fire, New York Jets, Seattle Seahawks, Toronto Argonauts, Saskatchewan Roughriders, and Winnipeg Blue Bombers.

 Morley acted in the background in the movie remake of Ice Castles.
 The director, Donald Wrye, filmed a remake of the movie in 2009, which starred Taylor Firth and was released in 2010.

-Early years
+Early life

 Steve Morley attended Queen Elizabeth High School in Halifax, Nova Scotia, Canada from 1996-1999.
 In 1996 he was named team Rookie of the year and in 1999 he was named team Lineman of the year.
 Morley helped to lead the Lions football team to the Provincial Championships in 1998.